Blues

 Together with your fellow students, you will broaden your skills on your main instrument through group interaction and as a band member.
 The teachers will provide both individual and group mentoring.

-There will be scope for creativity and personality regarding how you solve the various musical tasks, while it is also important that you can place the music in a historical perspective and recognise key elements and artists.
+There will be scope for creativity and personality regarding how you solve the various musical tasks: You will also learn to place the music in a historical perspective and recognise key elements and artists.

 In cooperation with the Notodden Blues Festival, you will have the opportunity to perform concerts at various venues in the town throughout the year.